Samantha Casella: Biography

 In 2020 she directed the short film "To A God Unknown", distributed in the United States by FourWalled and it won 228 awards at international festivals organized in 35 different countries, including the Independent Short Award, the Metropolitan Film Festival NYC, the Toronto Short Film Channel Festival, the International Motion Picture Critics Awards, the Royal Society of Motion Picture Award, the Hollywood Gold Awards, the Star Hollywood Awards and the Global Film Competition.

-In 2022 she made her first feature film: Santa Guerra starring Eugenia Costantini.
+In 2022 she made her first feature film: Santa guerra – Holy War starring Eugenia Costantini.
 In the cast, in addition to Samantha Casella, Ekaterina Buscemi, Emma Quartullo and Maria Grazia Cucinotta also star in the film.

-Santa Guerra premiered on 7 September 2022 in a special event during the 79th Venice International Film Festival.
-In that event, "Santa Guerra" won two special awards: the Tangoo Award for Cinema and the Italian Film Festival Award.
+Santa Guerra – Holy War premiered on 7 September 2022 in a special event during the 79th Venice International Film Festival.
+In that event, Santa Guerra – Holy War won two special awards: the Tangoo Award for Cinema and the Italian Film Festival Award.

+Until April 2023 Santa Guerra – Holy War won over 300 awards including 110 for Best Film and 65 for Best Director.

+In Santa Guerra – Holy War, Samantha Casella plays the ghost that haunts the protagonist.
+For this role she was presented with 36 awards for best supporting actress.

+In 2022 she is the director and main actress of the short film "The Antithesis of Love" produced by Il Cenacolo delle Arti by Lamberto Fabbri.

+In 2024, she directed and starred in her second feature film, Katabasis.
+Katabasis premiered on 2 September 2024 in a collateral event of the 81 Venice Film Festival.
+In that event she was awarded the Starlight Award for Innovative Direction.
+Between September 2024 and February 2025, Katabasis received over 200 awards at International Film Festivals.